dogsheep/github-to-sqlite/README.md

 ## Fetching commits for a repository

 The `commits` command retrieves details of all of the commits for one or more repositories.
-It currently fetches the sha, commit message and author and committer details - it does no retrieve the full commit body.
+It currently fetches the SHA, commit message and author and committer details; it does not retrieve the full commit body.

     $ github-to-sqlite commits github.db simonw/datasette simonw/sqlite-utils